 Manufacturing Engineers design, integrate, or improve manufacturing systems or related processes.
 May work with commercial or industrial designers to refine product designs to increase producibility and decrease costs.

-- Identify opportunities or implement changes to improve products or reduce costs using knowledge of fabrication processes, tooling and production equipment, assembly methods, quality control standards, or product design, materials and parts.
+- Identify opportunities or implement changes to improve manufacturing processes or products or to reduce costs, using knowledge of fabrication processes, tooling and production equipment, assembly methods, quality control standards, or product design, materials and parts.

-Manufacturing Engineers with little to no experience tend to make between $52010 and $70960 while the more experienced ones make over $122840 per year.
+Manufacturing Engineers with little to no experience tend to make between $50750 and $69890 while the more experienced ones can earn over $126200 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Manufacturing Engineer is to move to a higher paying state like DC.
-Right now, the highest paying states for Manufacturing Engineers are DC, AK, MD, AL and VA.
+One of the easiest ways to increase your salary as a Manufacturing Engineer is to move to a higher paying state like DC.
+Right now, the highest paying states for Manufacturing Engineers are DC, MD, VA, AL and NJ.

-3 other factors that can increase your salary as A Manufacturing Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Manufacturing Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Manufacturing Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Manufacturing Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons